 Activity 1: Create a tool book.
 For more writing practice, instead of cutting and gluing the names of the tools, write the names of the tools on the line.
 Cut out all the pages and create a tool book by stacking the pages and stapling the left margin.

-Activity 2: Dump truck math.
-Use the printable from this activity, but instead of simply counting out the numbers, use them to find sums and differences.
+Activity 2: Print this dump truck math printable to work on finding sums and differences.
 Give your child two number cards and manipulatives like blocks, coins, or small stones.
 Have them add the numbers together, and then give them a different number to subtract.

 Activity 3: Work those scissor skills with this cutting practice printable.